IamGenarov/IamGenarov/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Backend Developer.\
+👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Bangalore as Backend Developer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science and Information Technology at New Horizon College of Engineering .\
 🌱 &nbsp;I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning.\